6 Best HAM Radios for Cars in 2023 – Reviews & Top Picks

 5. Kenwood TM-281A Transceiver

-It can be tricky and unintuitive to program, which may put off some users, especially those who are new to HAM radios.
+It can be tricky and unintuitive to program, which may put off some users, especially those new to HAM radios.
 Also, the microphone is heavier than a few other HAM radios, with small and difficult-to-read numbers.
-Although it is fairly affordable, there are better options available for a similar price.
+Although it is relatively affordable, better options are available for a similar price.

 - Well-constructed